ckan/ckan-docker/README.txt

 - Check out Florian's repo https://github.com/dbca-wa/ckan/tree/dbca2022
 - Documentation to be re-done from scratch...anything that could be useful can be mentioned here eg: local storage for ckan.ini

+- Had to update the prerun.py script as it was failing on check_solr_connection

 ToDo (workarounds to fix)